advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 For example, an AGI equiped with the ability to test other AGI implementations for some specific error, is not expected to be functional before passing the Recursive Minds tipping point.
-This is not because a such AGI requires grounding the concept of truth directly, but that the higher order concepts required, builds on *some* grounding of truth.
+This is not because a such AGI requires grounding the concept of truth directly, but that the higher order concepts required builds on *some* grounding of truth.

 Therefore, it might be necessary to accelerate AI safety research rapidly in the time period shortly after the Recursive Minds stage is reached.